 Walk Along the River Liffey from O’Connell Bridge to Samuel Beckett Bridge

-We walked several portions of the river while we were in Dublin, but our favorite route was from O’Connell Bridge to Samuel Beckett Bridge.
+We walked several portions of the river, but our favorite route was from O’Connell Bridge to Samuel Beckett Bridge.
 One-way, the walk takes only 20-minutes and you’ll get to see all sorts of beautiful buildings like the neoclassical Custom House and the futuristic Dublin Convention Center, not to mention the Samuel Beckett Bridge itself which looks like a giant harp stretching across the water.

-Take Advantage of Dublin’s Free Museums & Galleries
+Take Advantage of the Free Museums in Dublin

 Stroll Through the Gardens in Merrion Square